-1 A new entrant is defined as any aircraft operator that commences an aviation activity falling within the scope of the scheme on or after its entry into force and whose activity is not in whole or in part a continuation of an aviation activity previously performed by another aircraft operator.
+&lt;sup>1 A new entrant is defined as any aircraft operator that commences an aviation activity falling within the scope of the scheme on or after its entry into force and whose activity is not in whole or in part a continuation of an aviation activity previously performed by another aircraft operator.

-- 12. Decides that the emissions that are not covered by the scheme, as the results of phased implementation and exemptions, are not assigned as offsetting requirements of any operators included in the scheme; {No redistribution of exempted emissions} - 13.
-Notes the work of the Council, with the technical contribution of CAEP, on the monitoring, reporting and verification (MRV) system, criteria for emissions units to be purchased by aircraft operators, and registries under the COSIA, and requests the Council, with the technical contribution of CAEP, to complete its work so as to enable the full implementation of the COSIA from 2020; {MRV, EUC, Registries CAEP recommendations} - 14.
-Decides a three year compliance cycle, starting with the first cycle from 2021 to 2023, within which aircraft operators reconcile their offsetting requirements under the scheme, while they report the required data to a single State authority every year; {Compliance cycle}} - 15.
-Decides the need to provide for safeguards in the COSIA to ensure the sustainable development of the international aviation sector and against inappropriate economic burden on international aviation due to market failure, such as excessive pricing of emissions units or restrictions to carbon market access; where under such circumstances, the Council should intervene to review the COSIA and consider possible means to address these issues; {Cost safeguard} - 16.
-Decides that the design elements of the COSIA apply until the end of 2035, with a periodic review every three years including the need for suspension of the scheme as a result of achieving the global aspirational goals through non-MBM measures, and the cost impact of the scheme such that it may affect the sustainable development of the aviation industry, and a review for any extension of the scheme beyond 2035 is undertaken by end 2032; {Duration and Review} - 17.
-Requests the following actions be taken, with a view to establishing necessary mechanisms for implementation of the COSIA from 2020:
+- 13. Notes the work of the Council, with the technical contribution of CAEP, on: a) the monitoring, reporting and verification (MRV) system; b) recommended criteria for emissions units to be purchased by aircraft operators that take into account developments in the UNFCCC process and other relevant international organizations; c) and registries under the COSIA, and requests the Council, with the technical contribution of CAEP, to complete its work as soon as possible including the provision of capacity building and assistance, so as to enable the full implementation of the COSIA from 2020; {MRV, EUC, Registries CAEP recommendations} - 14.
+Decides a three year compliance cycle, starting with the first cycle from 2021 to 2023, for within which aircraft operators to reconcile their offsetting requirements under the scheme, while they report the required data to a single State authority every year; {Compliance cycle}} - 15.
+Recognizes Decides the need to provide for safeguards in the COSIA to ensure the sustainable development of the international aviation sector and against inappropriate economic burden on international aviation due to market failure, such as excessive pricing of emissions units or restrictions to earbon market access; where under such circumstances, the Council should intervene, and requests the Council to decide on the basis and criteria for triggering such action to review the COSIA and consider possible means to address these issues; {Cost safeguard} - 16.
+Decides that the design elements of the COSIA apply until the end of 2035, with a periodic review of the COSIA is undertaken every three years from 2022 to contribute to the sustainable development of the international aviation sector and the effectiveness of the scheme.
+This will involve, inter alia: including the need for suspension of the scheme as a result of achieving the global aspirational goals through non MBM measures, and the cost impact of the scheme such that it may affect the sustainable development of the aviation industry, and a review for any extension of the scheme beyond 2035 is undertaken by end 2032 - a) assessment of: progress towards achieving the ICAO's global aspirational goal; the scheme's market and cost impact on aircraft operators; and the functioning of the scheme's design elements; - b) consideration of improvements necessary to support the temperature goals of the Paris